 7.3.
 The installation of the PEMS equipment shall be done in a way to influence the vehicle emissions or performance or both to the minimum extent possible.
 Care should be exercised to minimize the mass of the installed equipment and potential aerodynamic modifications of the test vehicle.
 The vehicle payload shall be in accordance with point 5.1.

 7.4.
-RDE tests shall be conducted on working days as defined for the Union in Council Regulation (EEC, Euratom) No 1182/71
+If applicable, RDE tests shall be conducted on working days as defined for the Union in Council Regulation (EEC, Euratom) No 1182/71

 7.5.
 RDE tests shall be conducted on paved roads and streets (e.g. off road operation is not permitted).